LumoByte/juxtapose/poop.md

-How Immature!
+How Mature!
-Version 3.0
+Like a sir.
-Testingy mergetool again!
+Version 4.0